 Trafficking of component materials used in the creation of WMD, particularly of nuclear weapons, is a serious concern.
 Since the early 1990s there has been a rise in the number of attempts to smuggle nuclear and other radioactive material.
-As of December 31, 2007, the IAEA Trafficking Data Base (ITDB) contained 1,340 confirmed incidents reported by the participating states and a few nonparticipating states.
+As of December 31, 2007, the IAEA Trafficking Data Base (ITDB) contained 1340 confirmed incidents reported by the participating states and a few nonparticipating states.
 Of the 1,340 confirmed incidents, 303 incidents involved unauthorized possession and related criminal activity, 390 incidents involved theft or loss of nuclear or other radioactive materials, and 570 incidents involved other unauthorized activities.
 For the remaining 77 incidents, the reported information was not sufficient to determine the category of incident.
 It is becoming increasingly difficult to gauge the amount of potentially lost material.
 The vast majority of incidents have occurred throughout Eastern Europe and the former Soviet Union, traceable to Russian nuclear installations.
 Most importantly, the majority of incidents tend to be opportunistic and related to insider theft by individuals who attempt to find buyers using organized criminal networks.
 Few of the reported incidents are known to be demand-side driven.

 The proliferation of chemical and biological weapons components also represents an inherent threat.
-Since chemical precursors and biological agents that form the basis for building chemical and biological weapons are easily accessible and used by civilian medical and industrial services throughout the world, it is possible to gain access to them through legitimate transactions.
-A limiting factor has been the difficulty in weaponizing biological agents to maximum lethal effect (for example, producing anthrax spores with the right qualities for effective aerosol dispersal).
+Since chemical precursors and basic vaccines that form the basis for building chemical weapons and biological organisms are easily accessible and used by civilian medical and industrial services throughout the world, it is possible for rogue international actors to gain access to them through legitimate transactions.
+The limiting factor has been the lack of facilities needed to fabricate weapons from these components.